Who should submit manuscripts to Voices of Practitioners? »

 Teacher research manuscripts submitted to Voices of Practitioners should include the following sections:

-- Conclusions—implications of the study for others in the field, ideas for continuing teacher research as part of daily teaching practices, and further questions raised by the study
+- Conclusions—What are the implications of the study for others in the field, ideas for continuing teacher research as part of daily teaching practices, and further questions raised by the study?

 Articles should also include personal reflections on the teacher research journey.